 Sandra Moncada is our guest post author today, and I hope you find some very useful nuggets to apply in your small, and ever-so-frugal spaces…

-Decorate Your Small House Into a Palace
+How to Make Your House Look Like a Palace

 You may have heard the adage about your home being your castle, but… as you look around your home, it can hardly be called a “castle.”
 With a limited budget available for decorating, it may feel as though your home is rather drab and unattractive.
 Perhaps the décor is outdated or even non-existent.